sagardhadke/LockQR/README.md

-## QR Code Libraries and Lottie Animation
+## We use all this library in this lock QR Code app

 QR Code Generator